BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UAB Stats and Trends

-- UAB has eight wins against the spread in 12 games this season.

-- The Blazers have been underdogs by 7 points or more one time this season and have not covered the spread once.
+- This year, the Blazers are winless ATS when entering a game as an underdog of 7 points or more.

-- UAB has gone over the point total in 45.5% of its opportunities this season (five times in 11 games with a set point total).
+- UAB has gone over the point total in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- UAB is 7-0 against the spread and 7-1 overall in games when it puts up more than 24.3 points.
+- UAB is 7-0 against the spread and 7-1 overall when the team scores more than 24.3 points.

-- The Blazers have 16 giveaways this season, while the Cougars have 19 takeaways .
+- This year the Blazers have 16 turnovers, three fewer than the Cougars have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.